anareaty/pretty-properties/README.md

 ### Icon

 You can add icons alongside tha banner or just on their own.
 To do this add a link or some text to the "icon" property.
-For the icon ou can use images, built-in Lucide icons or any symbols, including emoji:
+For the icon you can use images, built-in Lucide icons or any symbols, including emoji:
 - add internal or external link to add image;
 - add the name of lucide icon, for example "star", to add svg icon;
 - if you add any other text, the first symbol will be shown as icon.